Business Case for Visitor Management: How to Calculate ROI and Get Budget Approval

 • How long do we retain visitor data and where is it stored?

 With paper/Excel, the answer is often scattered across folders, emails, scans, or different files.
 It takes time to compile everything, and it remains difficult to demonstrate consistency and completeness.
-Moreover, the risk is greater that personal data is retained for too long or ends up in uncontrolled locations.

 Your organization’s first impression is formed at the front desk.
 A manual process more quickly leads to wait times, unclear instructions before arrival, confusion at reception, and inconsistency between locations.
+This is not only inconvenient for visitors but also signals a lack of professionalism.

 Read also: 7 reasons to replace your paper visitor log